ohhsodead/FileMasta/README.md

 </div>

 ## What is OpenPlex?
 OpenPlex allows you to search for Movies/TV Shows available to watch online for free by providing you with trusted files from all around the web.
-But we don't use torrents, just raw media files hosted accross the web playable almost anywhere anywhere.
+But we don't use torrents, just raw media files hosted across the web playable almost anywhere anywhere.
 Created by a few friends who wanted to come up with something different.

 A database run by a community of movie lovers who are constantly uploading the links of the newly released movies as well as top classics, and of course we're open to suggestions.